Cyclocephala

 Cyclocephala is a genus of scarab beetles from the subfamily Dynastinae (Coleoptera, Scarabaeidae).
-Beetles of this genus occur from southeastern Canada to Argentina and the West Indies.
+Beetles of this genus occur from southeastern Canada to Argentina, India and the West Indies.

 Adults of this genus are nocturnal or crepuscular, and are usually attracted to lights.

+Taxonomy

+It was published by Pierre François Marie Auguste Dejean in 1821.
+It is the type genus of the tribe Cyclocephalini.

 Selected species

 This is a large genus and new species continue to be added.